 Courgette – Ambassador F1

-A very good early variety dark green leaves.
+Courgette – Ambassador F1 is a very good early variety with dark green fruits.
 Very reliable.
 Harvest regularly throughout the summer.

 Mid April until late May.